blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 <br><br>
 Roll on the table below.
 - You may practice a skill while making ability check by declaring it
-- Rolling a 20 on the D20 when practing gives you this skill
+- Succeeding when practing gives you this skill
 - The skill die for a new skill starts at D4, but may grow(D4->D6->D8->D10->D12->D20)

 | 2d6   | Effect                                       |